State Legislative Update

 AVMA at National Conference of State Legislatures

-AVMA once again exhibited at the National Conference of State Legislatures’ annual summit, held this year in Atlanta, Ga.
-The convention brought together more than 800 legislators from across the country to discuss various topics under debate in state legislatures.
-The AVMA had a booth in the exhibit hall and was able, with the help of several local veterinarians, to interact with legislators and legislative staff and discuss with them many veterinary-related issues.
-Several legislators heard about animal welfare and pharmacy concerns from AVMA representatives.
-The goal of the booth was to help educate legislators and staff on issues that affect the practice of veterinary medicine and promote the AVMA and state VMAs as vital sources of information when these topics are considered in legislatures.
+On Aug.
+19-22, AVMA exhibited at the National Conference of State Legislatures' 40th annual Legislative Summit at the Minneapolis Convention Center.
+Approximately 5,000 state legislators and legislative staffers attended the meeting to exchange information and gain knowledge to take back to their respective states.
+As has been the case for the past 12 years, the AVMA had a booth in the exhibit hall and significant interaction with legislators and legislative staff on many veterinary-related issues.
+The goal of the booth was to help educate legislators and staff on public policy that affects the profession and promote the AVMA and state VMAs as vital sources of information when these topics are considered in legislatures.

 The link at the top or bottom of this page will take you to the latest chart of significant pending bills and regulations from around the country.